Bagoum/danmokou/docs/articles/tbosses.md

 Now, we want to add the following:

 - Boss-specific art should appear in the sidebars.
-- The boss' remaining spells should appear as stars in each of the four corners.
+- The boss' remaining spells should appear as stars in the lower left corner.
-- The boss should have a rotating hexagram inside its health bar.
+- The boss should have a rotating hexagram over its health bar.
 - When using a spell, the boss should have another special effect.
 - The secondary HP display on the UI should reflect the boss HP.
 - A highlight should appear in the bottom gutter indicating where the boss is.